libpfasst/LibPFASST/docs/source/tutorial.rst

    y'  = \lambda_1 y + \lambda_2 y

-Typing 'make' in the directory should compile the example creating an exectuable called 'main.exe'.
+Typing 'make' in the directory should compile the example creating an executable called 'main.exe'.
 In the same directory, there are a few parameter files with the extension '.nml'.
 You can run the example using one of these files, as in

   `$ ./main.exe sdc.nml`